 1957.
 Nervous system of the ephyra larva of Aurelia.
 QJMS, 97, 59-74.
 In 1955, I accidentally found that scyphistoma polyps were budding off baby jelly fish in a tank in the reserve aquarium in the lab at Plymouth.
-The ephyra larvae stained beautifully with methylene blue.
+The ephyrae stained beautifully with methylene blue.
 The motor nerve net and the sensory nerve net were both displayed, with their meeting points at the marginal ganglia, but could not be fixed, so they were drawn and described from the living state.

 1957, Co-ordination of coral polyps.
 Phil.
 Trans.
 R.S, B, 240, 495-529.

-In 1955, the Royal Society gave me a grant of £100 to study a giant polychaete worm, supposedly found in coral rock in the Red Sea, of which there was a specimen about 2 metres long in the Zoology museum, Cambridge.
-In the summer of 1956, I put my equipment in a rucksack, found a Greek ship at Marseilles, and bought a return ticket to Port Said.
-I discovered that the ship was running guns into Cyprus for a war there.
-The Shell Oil Company at Port Said lent me a car and driver, who took me to Ghardaqa, on the coast of the Red Sea, where I stayed in the Egyptian Marine lab for 2 months.
+In 1955, the Royal Society gave me a grant of £100 to study a giant polychaete worm, supposedly found in coral in the Red Sea, of which there was a specimen about a 2 metres long in the Zoology museum, Cambridge.
+In the summer of 1956, I put my equipment in a rucksack, found a ship at Marseilles, and bought a return ticket to Port Said.
+The Shell Oil Company lent me a car and driver, who took me to Ghardaqa, on the coast of the Red Sea, where I stayed in the Egyptian Marine lab for 2 months.
 There, quite unexpectedly, I discovered that the coral polyps were expanded at night, so every night I worked with my electric stimulator, plotting the sequences of polyp contractions when a wave of excitation spread across the colonies, using every type of coral that I could find.
 The coral specimens were dried and packed into the baskets in which I had purchased live pigeons from the Nile Valley for my dinners.
-Arriving back at Port Said, the authorities would not let me take my specimens on the ship, claiming they were antiquities.
-"No problem" said the Shell boss.
-"You go on board and wait on the far side of the ship".
-Soon a small boat with an outboard motor left the Shell terminal and approached.
-A sailor on the ship threw down a rope and my baskets of corals were heaved on board.

-Because I could not find an expert on coral systematics, I later identified the corals in the basement of the Brit Mus of Nat Hist in Kensington by comparison with the original types collected in the 18^{th} and 19^{th} centuries.
-I never saw the giant Polychaete at all, but the Royal Society did not mind how I spent their £100.
+Because I could not find an expert on coral systematics, I later identified the corals in the basement of the Brit Mus of Nat Hist in Kensington by comparison with the original types collected in the 18th and 19th centuries.
+I never saw the giant Polychaete at all, but the RS did not mind.

 1961.
 Discrimination of pitch by neurons of the locust nervous system.
 Nature 185, 623-624. and PRS, B 155, 218-231.
+In 1959, we had a culture of locusts in the Gatty Marine Lab for student practical classes.
 While writing the book with Ted Bullock, I had spent a year at the Centre for Advanced Study in Behavioral Sciences, at Palo Alto, among psychologists.
 While there I had the idea to train locusts to associate a sound with an electric shock à la Pavlov.
-Back at St Andrews, I organized a culture of locusts in the Gatty Marine Lab, also for student practical classes.
-When I recorded from the locust auditory nerve to calibrate the range of the ear, I found obvious signs that different groups of fibres responded to different pitches.
+Back at St Andrews, when I recorded from the locust auditory nerve to calibrate the range of the ear, I found obvious signs that different groups of fibres responded to different pitches.
 There were large neurons in the central nerve cord that also responded differentially to different pitches, so, obviously the locust was interested in the pitch of sounds.
 When I published this, Hans J Autrum sent me a letter saying that I must be wrong, because he had published a paper on the lack of pitch sense in Orthopteran behaviour.